ARM-software/abi-aa/addenda32/addenda32.rst

 (v1.03, r2.04) aaelf32-section4-3-3-1, Merging of objects in sections
-with SHF_MERGE: Rules governing SHF_MERGE optimizations are needed to support inter-operation between tool chains (omitted from release 1.02 and earlier).
+with SHF_MERGE: Rules governing SHF_MERGE optimizations are needed to support inter-operation between toolchains (omitted from release 1.02 and earlier).

 (v1.01, r2.01) aaelf32-section4-3-4, aaelf32-table4-5: The